handyman5/acd_fuse/README.markdown

 ACTUAL THING YOU SHOULD WORRY ABOUT
 ===================================
 Amazon Cloud Drive [limits you to eight devices](http://www.amazon.com/gp/help/customer/display.html/ref=hp_200143320_dlimits?nodeId=200656220#devicelimit) on your account, total, ever.
-It seems to be the case that loading up this filesystem counts against that limit (although possibly it doesn't start counting until you attempt to download a file).
-This is what the `sessionfile` mount option is for; if the sessionfile is provided, acd_fuse will store a Python pickle of its session object there and re-use it in the future.
-I'm not sure about how the interaction works, but I locked out my test account, so **BE CAREFUL** about using this with an account you care about!
-Also please note, the login name and password are stored **unencrypted** in the session file, so keep it safe.
+It seems to be the case that loading up this filesystem counts against that limit (although possibly it doesn't start counting until you attempt to download a file). `acd_fuse` attempts to mitigate this by storing your login information (cookies and such) in a session file which is automatically populated and re-used between sessions.
+I think this problem is resolved, but I locked out my test account, so **BE CAREFUL** about using this with an account you care about!

 Requirements
 ============